Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/xm-cloud/index.md

 Keep your eye out here for new and updated resources to help with your XM Cloud journey.

 ## XM to XMC Migration tool
 This tool helps migrate content, media and user data from a source XM on-premises instance to an XM Cloud environment.
 The tool is middleware that simplifies entering and selecting data, and orchestrating the migration.
 Tool version 1 is based on underlying Sitecore CLI and Sitecore Content Serialization technologies, and supports XM on-premises releases 10.1 and later.
+Contact us on [Slack, Sitecore XM Cloud channel](https://sitecorechat.slack.com/archives/C03NXTAPKE3).

 *Note: this tool is not intended for migrating or converting site layouts/renderings.*